-Symbiotic relationships
+1. Symbiotic relationships

-At least in the U.S., most policy makers understand that in the long run, economic growth requires productivity growth - for per capita living standards to increase, so must per capita output.
+Sensible people know that over the long run, economic growth requires productivity growth - for per capita living standards to increase, so must per capita output.
 But we often mistakenly believe that productivity growth comes just from improved efficiency - using fewer resources to satisfy our current wants.
 We fail to recognize that the creation and satisfaction of new wants can also increase per capita output.
 For instance, an artist may increase her productivity by developing new techniques that speed up her output of paintings.
 Alternatively, she may develop a new oeuvre that commands higher prices.
 She may produce exactly the same number of canvases as before, but, provided her work sells at higher prices, her economic output and productivity increases.
 Moreover, the new oeuvre may serve as a substitute for more traditional paintings, so innovator's productivity gain comes at the expense of the productivity of artists' who face reduced demand.
 But it doesn't have to: the new oeuvre may appeal to completely new sensibilities and find a place on walls that otherwise would have remained bare.